fergald/explainer-bfcache-ccns/api.md

 that a document with CCNS may enter BFCache.
-This would allow sites to almost entirely eliminate CCNS blocking while still ensuring that documents are not restored after authentication state has changed.
+This would allow sites to almost entirely eliminate CCNS blocking while still ensuring that documents are not restored after authorization state has changed.

 ## **API**